 Vaccine Distribution Room hours are Monday to Friday, 8 am to 4 pm.
 NOTE: November 11 is a statutory holiday and the Vaccine Distribution Room will be closed.

-- Use the vaccine order form from Ottawa Public Health, not the MOHLTC form
+- Use the Seasonal Influenza Vaccine Order Form 2015/2016 from Ottawa Public Health, not the MOHLTC form

 - Place your order in doses.
-Orders will be filled in the order they are received, with priority to high-risk groups
+Orders will be filled in the order they are received, with priority to high-risk groups.
+Please allow 7-10 business days for your order to be processed.

 - Always reserve a small quantity of vaccine for persons age 65 and over, and persons under 65 with medical conditions that put them at high risk for influenza-related complications